TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Just like human relationships, HTML parent elements can have many children and elements at the same level of nesting are considered to be siblings.
+Just like human relationships, HTML parent elements can have many children.
+Elements at the same level of nesting are considered to be siblings.

 For example, the two paragraphs in the following code are siblings since they are both children of the body tag and are at the same level of nesting as each other: